 The guidance outlines the cleaning required, the appropriate disposal of materials, the cleaning of equipment and hard surfaces, and the personal protective equipment (PPE) that should be worn.
 Read the guidance here.

 How to reassure your employees that your workplace is safe to work in

 How do you bring employees back to work safely and compassionately given all they have been through and reassure them they are being looked after and the environment is safe to work in?

 To ease the process, Ashridge Group has produced an essential 9-point guide to help you give compassionate support to employees so that they are fully confident about their return to the workplace and the new working normal they will encounter.

 Products and support to help you back to work safely

 Local businesses are able to offer advice, practical support and products to help your business plan for a safe return to work.
-These include: